Main content of the website

 • Landfills are filling up fast, creating cost and environmental issues

-• Food in the garbage creates unpleasant odours and increases animal and pest occurrences
+• Food in garbage creates unpleasant odours and attracts pests

-The appliance is about the size of a bread maker and can be placed on a countertop in the kitchen (or other heated location within the home).
-The appliance accepts most food waste and converts it into organic material overnight, when operated.
-The organic material can then be used to mix with soil in flower pots, flower beds, vegetable gardens or placed in the garbage to be taken to the landfill.
+The appliance is about the size of a bread maker and can be placed on a counter top or other heated location within the home.
+It accepts most food waste and converts it into organic material overnight, which can be mixed with soil for gardens or disposed of in the garbage.

 Neighbouring Municipalities currently providing the FoodCycler Program include: